NewJeans' Minji becomes Chanel's newest global ambassador

+Another day, another K-pop fashion ambassador.
+This time, it’s NewJeans’ Minji, who just became Chanel’s latest global ambassador.

 Despite their rookie status in K-pop, NewJeans have caused a storm in the luxury space.
-Days after Hanni became the new face of Armani Beauty, her fellow member Minji cracked a deal with another top luxury brand.
-The 18-year-old has become Chanel’s newest global ambassador.
+Days after Hanni became the new face of Armani Beauty, her fellow member Minji cracked a deal with the prestigious Maison that is Chanel.

 Minji will represent the French luxury house in three categories: fashion, watches, and beauty.